shopware/shopware/src/Docs/Resources/current/2-internals/1-core/20-data-abstraction-layer/060-extensions.md

 ### Method: extendFields()

-The first parameter `$fields` is a collection of fields defined in the definition.
+The first parameter `$collection` is a collection of fields defined in the definition.
 You can now manipulate the existing fields or add new by appending the collection.

 The example below will add a new `1:n` relation to a new promotion entity.